top of page

 KNOWLEDGE ASSESSMENT

-Yourself (as the 'RESCUE FOUNDER' or 'FOUNDING REHABBER') and any unsupervised staff/volunteers/fosterers need to sit & pass the online (on Zoom) KA.
-(You log onto a Zoom meeting/Facebook Room and are then sent a link that opens up a multiple choice online Quiz, that you fill in & submit).
+Yourself and any unsupervised staff/volunteers/fosterers need to sit & pass the online KA.
+[You log onto a Zoom meeting and are then sent a link that opens up a multiple choice online Quiz, that you fill in & submit.]

 AS THE WCB IS ABOUT SUPPORTING EVERYONE UP TO THE HIGHEST STANDARD: IF A REHABBER IS AT ALL WORRIED ABOUT PASSING THE KA, THEY CAN ASK TO BE MENTORED BY ONE OF OUR CURRENT WCB HOLDERS, TO HELP THEM GAIN THE CONFIDENCE & KNOWLEDGE THAT THEY NEED TO PASS THE KNOWLEDGE ASSESSMENT.]